The Jackbox Party Pack: The Jackbox Party Pack 8 (2021)

-The Poll Mine is for 2–10 players.
+The Poll Mine is for 2 to 10 players.
 Players are split into two teams of adventurers trapped in a cave by an evil witch.
 To escape, all players answer an opinion-based poll of eight options in order of preference.
 Afterwards, each team takes turns opening one from a set of doors, each marked by an answer from the poll.
 The first round has the teams find the top three most popular answers, while the second has them find the 2nd, 3rd and 4th most popular answers.
 Each correct answer earns a team a torch, while incorrect answers causes them to lose one.
 During the final round, the players must open doors from least to most popular.
 During this round, no torches are gained, but existing torches are still lost from picking an incorrect door.
 When a team loses their last torch, the other team must pick the correct door to win the game.
 If all doors are correctly opened, the team with the most torches remaining wins.
 The game also has a streamer mode where one team consist of the players and the other consisting of the audience who pick a door by majority vote.

-Weapons Drawn is for 4–8 players and is a social deduction game.
+Weapons Drawn is for 4 to 8 players and is a social deduction game.
 Everyone plays the role of a group of detectives and murderers attending a party.
 Players draw two murder weapons containing a letter from their name they must hide and name an accomplice to bring as their guest.
 Players then attempt to murder accomplices by figuring out whoever they think invited them as a guest.
 If successful, one of the culprit's murder weapons is left at the scene.
 For reference, the game reveals one weapon drawn by each player.
-Players vote between two cases to solve and attempt to work together to analyse the murder weapon and vote for who they think committed the crime.
+Players vote between two cases to solve and attempt to work together to analyze the murder weapon and vote for who they think committed the crime.
 During the final round, players in rapid succession, guess every remaining unsolved murder, the murderer gaining points for every detective they fool.
 Points are given by inviting accomplices that receive a high number of murder attempts, successfully evading being deduced as the culprit and correctly finding the culprits of other murders.
 The player with the most points at the end wins.

 The Jackbox Party Starter (2022)

-The Jackbox Party Starter was released on June 30, 2022.
+The Jackbox Party Starter was released on June 30, 2022, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.
 It contains three previously released games, Quiplash 3, Tee K.O, and Trivia Murder Party 2, that are all updated to include new features, such as moderation and subtitles.
 Furthermore, additional language translations, including French, German, Italian, and Spanish (European and American), were added.